DefeatOf13/DefeatOf13/README.md

 ## I’m currently working on...
 - My [Website](https://defeatof13.github.io)
 - A W.I.P videogame with some friends using Godot Engine
-- A Discord bot written in Python for an only-friend Discord server
+- A Discord bot written in Python for an only-friends Discord server
 - Some HB apps for various consoles.

 ## I have experience with